shivkumar98/OCP-Java-Examples/src/chapter_6/revisionNotes/README.md

 ## 🟥 Categories of Exceptions
 * Checked exceptions, RuntimeExceptions and Error all extends `java.lang.Throwable`
 * Checked exceptions extend `java.lang.Exception` but not `java.lang.RuntimeException`.
-These MUST be declared or handled in a try/
+These MUST be declared or handled in a try/catch clause.
+* If a checked exception is not declared, then it can not be caught without compiler error!
 * Errors are fatal and should not be caught by the program.

 ## 🟥 Categories of Exceptions